 You are responsible for your success in this class, so regular attendance is important.
 After your third absence, your grade may be adversely affected by additional absences.
-For each absence over five, you may be assessed a five-point deduction from your end-of-semester grade.
+For each absence over five, you may be assessed a two percent deduction from your end-of-semester grade.
+Furthermore, absences in excess of six may result in the loss of one or more letter grades.